vivo-community/vivo-vagrant/README.md

 ~~~

 ## Notes
- * This is intended for development only.
-Change passwords if you intend to use this config for a production deployment.
+ * This Vagrant box is intended for development only.
+Change default user names and passwords if you intend to use this config for a production deployment.
  * The source at `/usr/local/vivo` is based off a [template](https://github.com/lawlesst/vivo-project-template) and under git version control.
  * On older versions of Vagrant it might be necessary to start Vagrant with the `$ vagrant up --no-provision` flag to prevent the VIVO installation script from running each time.
  * Various other development tools, mainly Python, are installed too.
 Comment those out if they are not needed.